 How to make a diving checklist for a dive trip, to ensure you’re not forgetting anything.

-As we’ve covered in a previous article here on Dive.in, checklists should be part of any diver’s dive plan.
+As we’ve covered in a previous article here on DIVEIN.com, and for the same reasons DAN emphasizes their role in safety, checklists should be part of any diver’s dive plan.

 But how to make a diving checklist?

 One of the most useful places is when you’re planning a dive or a dive day trip, as forgetting things here can be extremely annoying and can making diving impossible, or unsafe.

 Follow this guide to make sure you remember everything that needs to go on your checklist.

 Before you even set off, you should check up on the location and weather conditions.
 So a few days before your intended trip, add points to your checklist to check the weather forecast and tide tables, if applicable to your area.

 Also add a point to pick a dive spot and make notes of things like parking facilities, entry and exit points, and areas suited for kitting up before the dive.
 Recheck weather forecasts the day before leaving.